All Episodes

 He's a guy and not a woman.

-So fine, bring it on.
+So, fine, bring it on.

-Let them beat folks.
+Let them be folks.

-Yeah, they're irritated, they're upset about this, and this court matters so much to them that they're going to tell everybody who they are.
+And this court matters so much to them that they're going to tell everybody who they are.

 This is fabulous.

-We don't I don't want to hear any complaining about what they say.
+I don't want to hear any complaining about what they say.

 I want to hear thanks.